Best Time To Visit Papua New Guinea: The Ultimate Guide

 • Held in Lae, the country’s second-largest city

-Mount Hagen Show
+Mount Hagen show

 Mount Hagen Cultural Show in Papua New Guinea